PEXANE2/azure-docs.tr-tr/articles/active-directory/hybrid/reference-connect-adconnectivitytools.md

 ### <a name="description"></a>AÇIKLAMA

-AD kimlik bilgilerinin geçerli olduğunu doğrulayan tüm kullanılabilir mekanizmaları çalıştırın.
+AD kimlik bilgilerini doğrulayan tüm kullanılabilir mekanizmaların geçerli olduğunu doğrular.

 ### <a name="examples"></a>ÖRNEKLER